 Under an arrangement between the Wake Forest University School of Law and School of Business, students may pursue a Master of Business Administration (MBA) degree while completing their final year of the Juris Doctor (JD).
-This arrangement offers students the opportunity to complete a stand-alone three-year JD and a stand-alone two-year MBA in four academic years.
+This arrangement offers students the opportunity to complete a stand-alone three-year JD and a stand-alone two-year MBA in four years (plus one summer).
 Students admitted to both degree programs will have a broader range of learning and networking opportunities.
 In addition, graduates with both degrees — because of their understanding of both law and business — will have additional flexibility in making career choices.

 The typical sequence of study, with anticipated opportunities for law internships and employment, is as follows:

 Students interested in earning each degree must apply separately to the law school and to the business school, and be accepted by each school.
 Application for admission to the MBA program may be made at any time before the student’s 3L year.